rebus-org/RebusSamples/README.md

 * [SQL Server scaleout](/SqlScaleout) - demonstrates how work can be easily distributed among a cluster of workers when working with SQL Server as the transport
 * [PostgreSQL scaleout](/PostgreSqlScaleout) - demonstrates how work can be easily distributed among a cluster of workers when working with PostgreSQL as the transport

+### F# Samples

+* [Onboarding saga](/FSharp/OnboardingSaga) - demonstrates how to work with Rebus in F#, showing an entry-point Web API and a backend saga with a timeout and compensating actions.

 ## Deprecated

 * [User context sample](/old/UserContextHeaders) - shows how an ambient user context can be passed along with messages